Investigation launched after 17-year-old raped in Hampshire park - Regional

-POLICE officers are investigating reports that a teenager was raped in a Hampshire park yesterday.
+POLICE officers are investigating reports that a teenager was raped in Southampton yesterday.

 Work is ongoing to pinpoint the location where a 17-year-old girl was reportedly raped in Southampton in the early hours of Friday, August 30.